z80dev/takopi/readme.md

 ## install

 - `uv tool install takopi` to install as `takopi`
-- or try it out with `uvx takopi`
+- or try it with `uvx takopi`

 ## setup

 1. get `bot_token` from [@BotFather](https://t.me/BotFather)
 2. get `chat_id` from [@myidbot](https://t.me/myidbot)
-2. send `/start` to the bot (telegram won't let it message you first)
+3. send `/start` to the bot (telegram won't let it message you first)
-3. run `codex` once interactively in the repo to trust the directory
+4. run `codex` once interactively in the repo to trust the directory

 ## config

-takopi config lives in `~/.takopi/takopi.toml` and can be overriden by `.takopi/takopi.toml` in the current repo.
+takopi reads `.takopi/takopi.toml` in the current repo, otherwise `~/.takopi/takopi.toml`. legacy `.codex/takopi.toml` is migrated automatically.

 ```toml
 bot_token = "123456789:ABCdefGHIjklMNOpqrsTUVwxyz"